w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to support assessment.

 * Practical &mdash; Give students an image of text and ask them to cooperate with other team roles such as developers and content authors to ensure the image has an equivalent alternative text.
 Assess how students identify the need for alternative text for images of text.
-* Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used and ask them to provide authentication alternatives for other sensory characteristics apart from vision.
-Assess how students understand the need for providing human verification systems that rely on different sensory characteristics in addition to vision.
+* Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used and ask them to provide various authentication alternatives for biometrics and CAPTCHA.
+Assess how students understand the need for providing various authentication alternatives for biometrics and CAPTCHA.

 {% include excol.html type="end" %}